flotiq/flotiq-docs/docs/Universe/gatsby.md

 Each starter is available for preview on our [GitHub](https://github.com/flotiq){:target="_blank"} and you can see how the built version works.
 You can also build it locally by following our step-by-step instructions.

-This should save you some time in creating your own website and help you create a visually appealing page.
-Additionally, we have created two versions of starters using Gatsby and Nextjs - depending on which framework you prefer.
+This should save you some time in creating your website and help you create a visually appealing page.
+Additionally, we have created two versions of starters using Gatsby and NextJS - depending on which framework you prefer.

 You can see all of our starters [here](https://flotiq.com/starters/){:target="_blank"}.

 ## Starter for the blog 1

 Gatsby/Next.js starter for creating a blog with Flotiq